databio/pepatac/docs/run-cluster.md

 divvy init -c $DIVCFG
 ```

 Next, you edit that config file to add in any compute packages you need.
-PEPATAC will then give you access to any of your custom packages with `looper --compute <package>`.
+PEPATAC will then give you access to any of your custom packages with `looper --package <compute_package>`.
 For complete instructions on how to create a custom compute package, read [how to configure divvy](https://divvy.databio.org/en/latest/configuration/).